shakedshoshan/tustus-bot/README.md

-# 🤖 Personal WhatsApp Bot
+# 🤖 Cheap Fligths Alert Bot

 A Python bot that scrapes data from websites using Selenium and sends automated WhatsApp messages via the Resend API.
 Perfect for daily updates by personal prefference (destenations).